 - Espionage - Spying on a person or business.

 - Fraud - Manipulating data, e.g., changing banking records to transfer money to an account or participating in credit card fraud.

-- Harvesting - Collect account or other account related information on other people.
+- Harvesting - Collect account or account-related information on other people.

 - Identity theft - Pretending to be someone you are not.

 - Intellectual property theft - Stealing practical or conceptual information developed by another person or company.

-- Phishing - Deceiving individuals to gain private or personal information about that person.
+- Phishing or vishing - Deceiving individuals to gain private or personal information about that person.

 - Salami slicing - Stealing tiny amounts of money from each transaction.

 - Scam - Tricking people into believing something that is not true.

-- Spamming - Distributed unsolicited e-mail to dozens or hundreds of different addresses.
+- Spamming - Distributed unsolicited e-mails to dozens or hundreds of different addresses.

-- Spoofing - Deceiving a system into thinking you are someone you really are not.
+- Spoofing - Deceiving a system into thinking you are someone you're not.

 - Unauthorized access - Gaining access to systems you have no permission to access.